sergiooncode/conversational-agent/README.md

 ## Explanation of key design decisions

+- Using OpenAI Agents SDK for conversation flow was a decision.
+I debated with myself between OpenAI and Anthropic platforms and I landed on OpenAI because both the Agents SDK official docs and the examples in the official OpenAI repo caught my eye.

+- The SDK seems to be evolving and its documentation with it.
+Also it seems that they use have something called `agentkit` as part of the SDK and some examples online show it but it's not in the official docs.

 - Structure output from agents based on LLMs.
 LLM produce natural language and, unless specific instructions are given to it and features of the AI platform are used (specific prompt instructions, tools, output type), doesn't abide by the instructions by default.

-- The agents, at least on OpenAI agents framework, have to be coordinated it so the right agent is used to give an answer even if the handoffs feature is used.
+- The agents, at least on OpenAI agents framework, are stateless.
+The handoffs feature is slightly misleading because it sounds as if the agents coordinate themselves.
+The consequence of the above is that they have to be coordinated so the right agent is used to give an answer even if the handoffs feature is used.
 That's the reason why a multi-agent controller was added.

-- Postgres and storing conversation and extracted data in JSON
-- Using OpenAI Agents SDK for conversation flow.
+- Postgres and storing conversation messages in JSON.
+The field raw_conversation is a JSONB field with list as default.
+After some research the append should be efficient.
+Also the JSONB field has a max size that seems high enough (1 GB).

-- Async use in PATCH /api/conversations/<id>/ endpoint because Runner.run is async.
+- Async use in PATCH `/api/conversations/<id>/` endpoint because Runner.run is async.
 I realized later there is a Runner.run_sync so making the endpoint async maybe was not 100% necessary.

 ### Bonus points